 My Story

 At eight years old, I was a healthy child, but on December 26th, 2014, my life changed when I underwent emergency surgery for septic arthritis.
-Left with lasting cardiac irregularities, I became an advocate for heart health at a young age.
+Left with a lasting heart condition, I became an advocate for heart health at a young age.
 Through my research, I discovered that sudden cardiac arrest is the leading cause of death on school campuses in the United States.
 This motivated me to found P.U.L.S.E. in 2023, with the mission to change that statistic.

-As the founder and manager of P.U.L.S.E., a 501(c)(3) organization, I've expanded our initiative nationally, partnering with global organizations and leading a team of ambassadors.
-My journey has taken me across the country, including a recent trip to Portland for Parent Heart Watch’s 20th Heart to Heart conference, focused on preventing Sudden Cardiac Arrest (SCA).
-At the national conference, I was privileged to hear stories from doctors, survivors, and parents, deepening my understanding of SCA and its prevention.
-It was also an invaluable networking opportunity, allowing me to connect with experts and forge new partnerships to strengthen P.U.L.S.E.'s efforts.
+As the founder and manager of P.U.L.S.E., a 501(c)(3) organization, I expanded our initiative nationally, partnering with global organizations and leading a team of ambassadors.
+My journey took me to Portland, Oregon, for Parent Heart Watch’s 20th Heart to Heart Conference, where I learned from doctors, survivors, and parents dedicated to preventing Sudden Cardiac Arrest (SCA).
+The conference also provided invaluable networking opportunities, allowing me to strengthen P.U.L.S.E.’s national partnerships and impact.

 P.U.L.S.E.